TCM Tongue Diagnosis Guide: How to Read Color, Coating, Shape, and AI Tongue Analysis

 - Pathogenic factors - Heat, cold, dampness, or dryness

-The Science Behind Tongue Diagnosis
+The Research Context Behind Tongue Analysis

 - Tongue coating thickness and digestive health